rickijen/azureiotoperations-elastel-zephyr/README.md

 <img title="" src="https://github.com/rickijen/azureiotoperations-elastel-zephyr/blob/main/artifacts/media/elastel-main.jpg?raw=true" alt="main-pic" width="196">

-An Industrial IoT solution deployed at the edge location often integrates microcontroller-based devices, sensors, and PLCs (programmable logic controllers) into industrial processes to gather data, monitor operations, and improve efficiency.
+An Industrial IoT (IIoT) solution deployed at the edge location often integrates microcontroller-based devices, sensors, and PLCs into industrial processes to gather data, monitor operations, and improve efficiency.
 The goal is to enable real-time monitoring, predictive maintenance, automation, and data-driven decision-making in industries such as manufacturing, building automation, energy, transportation, and agriculture.

 IIoT gateway is a critical component in the solution to aggregate data via industry standard protocols (such as [Modbus](https://en.wikipedia.org/wiki/Modbus), [BACnet](https://en.wikipedia.org/wiki/BACnet), [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture), [Sparkplug](https://sparkplug.eclipse.org/), etc.) and send data to the cloud.